Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet 'Remove-AzRouteServerPeer' is replacing this cmdlet.

+### `Set-AzApplicationGatewayBackendHttpSetting`

+- Cmdlet breaking-change will happen to all parameter set
+  - Set-AzApplicationGatewayBackendHttpSettings alias will be removed in an upcoming breaking change release

 ### `Set-AzExpressRouteCircuit`

 - Cmdlet breaking-change will happen to all parameter set